jonalmeida/jonalmeida.github.com/content/blog/2025-10-05-migrating-to-zola.md

 I started with trying to look out for a way to migrate my existing Jekyll posts while also preserving the hard-links to them.
 I came across [Eugene Baichenko's writings and script](https://eugene-babichenko.github.io/blog/jekyll-to-zola/) which I used and got myself up and running in no time.

 After some more research, I learnt that Zola supports [`aliases`](https://www.getzola.org/documentation/content/page/) which lets you preserve your hard-links without needing to build the directory structure required to keep those links.
-Those links just redirect to the new Zola ones, which was fine by me.
+Those links just redirect to the new Zola ones, which was good enough for my needs.

 ## Preserving page highlighting